Late vs Buffer

 Late takes a different approach entirely.
 While the API is the core strength of the platform, it's not exclusively for developers.
 The entire service is designed as a multi-platform scheduling engine that works both programmatically (via REST API) and manually (via web interface).
 You can sign up and get an API key within minutes, OR simply use the web dashboard to upload content manually.

-The API is uniform across all seven platforms, abstracting away the differences.
-Whether you're posting via API or the web interface, you don't have to worry about the specific media upload steps for each network – just specify the platforms (or use `"platforms": ["all"]` to broadcast everywhere), and Late handles the rest.
+The API is uniform across all nine platforms, abstracting away the differences.
+Whether you're posting via API or the web interface, you don't have to worry about the specific media upload steps for each network ā just specify the platforms (or use "platforms": ["all"] to broadcast everywhere), and Late handles the rest.

 Flexible Usage:

-API: "Here's my post text and image, send it to Twitter, LinkedIn, and Instagram at 5pm" – one payload, one call.
+API: "Here's my post text and image, send it to Twitter, LinkedIn, and Instagram at 5pm" ā one payload, one call.
+UI: Upload the same content through a simple web form with the same multi-platform power.

 Rate Limits and Throughput

 For developers concerned with rate limits and throughput, Late's API is built to scale.
-Depending on your plan, you get generous rate limits (e.g. 600 requests/minute on the Professional plan, up to 1200/minute on higher tiers).
+Depending on your plan, you get generous rate limits (e.g. 600 requests/minute on the Accelerate plan, up to 1200/minute on higher tiers).

-Compare that to Buffer's flat 60/min limit for everyone – a heavy-duty application would hit Buffer's ceiling pretty fast, whereas Late can handle spikes of traffic for bulk scheduling or high-frequency posting in a more accommodating way.
+Compare that to Buffer's flat 60/min limit for everyone ā a heavy-duty application would hit Buffer's ceiling pretty fast, whereas Late can handle spikes of traffic for bulk scheduling or high-frequency posting in a more accommodating way.

 Developer Experience Showdown